 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
 This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.

 As an AWS Premier Partner and audited, authorized APN Managed Service Provider (MSP), 2nd Watch offers comprehensive services to help customers accelerate their journey to the cloud.
 For many of our customer we not only provide robust Managed Cloud Services, we also resell Amazon products and services.
-What are the advantages for customers who purchase from a value-added reseller?
+What are the advantages for customers who purchase from a value-added AWS reseller?
 Why would a customer do this?
-Who owns the account?
+With an AWS reseller, who owns the account?
 These are all great questions and the subject of today’s blog post.

 I put the word “own” in quotes above because I think it is worth digressing for a minute on how different audiences interpret that word.
 Some people see the ownership issue as a vendor lock-in issue, some as an intellectual property concern and still others a liability and security requirement.
 For all of these reasons it is important we are specific and precise with our language.